intel/tcf/doc/09-api-http.rst

    BMC; for turning it on, the default (implicit) sequence is to power on the PDU, then on the BMC.
 To power off, the default (implicit) sequence is to just power off via the BMC and leave AC on.
-This sometimes is needed to avoid hardware damage.
+This could be needed, for example, to avoid hardware damage.

    If the user wants to implement a sequence where even the AC power is removed, they explicitly indicate to power AC off after the